Is killing people different from letting them die?

 I regained movement in my hand while we talked – it’s badly bruised, nothing more.
 I apologized for being late and was instantly forgiven.
 This is just one day – I got through it, got a good night’s sleep, and came roaring back today because I have to, because there’s no other way.
 Figure it out, or die.

 What is my point?
 Christ, I don’t know.
 I gotta go – I’m already late for another meeting, of course.
 Why am I rambling?
 What’s the point of all this?

 Maybe this: Nobody saved me then and nobody can save me now, but some people tried and that meant everything.
 It meant that they saw what was happening to me and they cared enough to try, whether it worked or not.
 I knew my life had value because they tried to save it, and so then I could try to save it.
 Because they saw.
 Because it mattered.

-Thank you, everyone reading this.
+Thank you, everyone reading this essay on “Is killing people different from letting them die.”
 Thank you for seeing, thank you for trying to save lives.
 Whether it works or not, trying shows people their lives have value.
 Because you see them.
 Because they matter.

-Martha Stallman's work has appeared in The James Joyce Quarterly, The Joyce Studies Annual, The Offing, Electric Literature, and Playboy.
-She lives and writes in Austin, Texas.
+Martha Stallman, the author of "Is killing people different from letting them die," 'lives and writes in Austin, Texas.
+Her work has appeared in The James Joyce Quarterly, The Joyce Studies Annual, The Offing, Electric Literature, and Playboy.